Sexism in the IT industry

 Small differences in content are not friendly to women

-The Salary Comparison Portal http://gehalt.de did just that and looked at the salaries of women in the scene - and comes to interesting conclusions: Although the gender pay gap is less than in other industries - but that is only with the particularly assertive women of the scene together.
+The salary comparison portal http: /wachs.de did just that and took a closer look at the salaries of women in the scene - and comes to interesting conclusions: Although the gender pay gap is lower than in other industries - but that depends only with the particularly assertive women of the scene.

 Or, to put it plausively, the low differences in salary are not necessarily women-friendly.
 Why this is so, illustrate the figures that came out in the investigation.
 The sound first of all positive:

-Women in the IT & Tech industry: A salary check
+Women in the IT and Tech Industry: A Salary Check

-According to this, women with a scientific background in the IT project management deserve the best.
-Your annual income is 67.144 Euro.
-This is followed by product management with an average of 64.443 Euro and an employment in technical research and development with 63.989 Euro annually.
-In addition, positions in the field of insurance mathematics (63.968 Euro) and in the business consultancy (62.217 Euro) are also lucrative.
+Accordingly, women with a background in science and technology deserve the best in IT project management.
+Your annual income is here at 67.144 Euro.
+This is followed by product management with an average of 64.443 Euro as well as a position in technical research and development with 63.989 Euro annually.
+Lucrative positions include actuarial science (63.968 Euro) and management consulting (62.217 Euro).